 For the first time, Delta ITP organises a four-afternoon workshop on presentation skills and science communication.
 The workshop is open for Delta PhD students, postdocs and Fellows.
 Starting date: 28 October 2016.
 Deadline for registration: 14 October 2016 before midnight.
 Maximum number of participants: 14.
 Location: Amsterdam Science Park.
-DEADLINE FOR REGISTRATION IS CLOSED
+REGISTRATION IS CLOSED

 A good presentation technique is an essential instrument for every successful researcher.
 Presentations, in addition to publications, form an important tool in order to propagate insights and research results.
 On top of that, presentations are important in the quest to find partners and funds for further research and to find a next position in your research carrier.